-As shown in the figure below, a force fiber device contains an effector Virtual Energy Store (eVES) that is similar to the VES of the multi-pulser.
+As shown in the figure below, a force fiber device contains an effector Virtual Energy Store (eVES) that is developed from the VES of the multi-pulser.
 In this design, discharges can be partial and variable.
-The eVES is divided into 15 discharge levels to match the repertoire of pulse burst signals.
+A level ladder in the detector ranges over 15 levels for discharge of the eVES in the effector; this range matches the range of the repertoire of pulse burst signals.
 During discharge, stored VE is converted to produce a force with a strength level set by the input signal.
-Such conversion of eVES produces a steady raw force \mathcal{T}^ that is then reduced through dissipation to produce the final ramped twitch force \mathcal{T} .
-During the first three ticks in the detector Ψ -form, in the NNN period (or, e.g., a 520 period in the figure below) each pulse in an arriving burst pushes the n indicator point in the eVES level ladder down one step.
-During the 4^{th} or P tick, a matching terminal discharge point is set in the effector, marked by blue dots at the lowest points in traces in the VES level in the figure below.
+Such conversion of eVES produces a steady raw force $\mathcal{P}^$ that is then reduced through dissipation to produce the final ramped twitch force $\mathcal{P}$ .
+During the first three ticks in the detector $\Psi$ -form, in the NNN period (e.g., a 520 period in the figure below) each pulse in an arriving burst pushes the n indicator point in the eVES level ladder down one step.
+During the 4th or P tick, a corresponding terminal discharge point is set in the effector, marked by blue dots at the low points in traces in the VES level in the figure below.

 Then, during 5 q and Q ticks, the effector converts stored VE into a transient force or twitch.
 The eVES level decreases from "full" to the level set by the pulse burst.
-The raw force of the twitch is defined as $\mathcal{T}^ = -[\Delta(eVES)/\Delta t]$.
+The raw force of the twitch is defined as $\mathcal{P}^ = -[\Delta(eVES)/\Delta t]$ .
 The raw force varies in a direct and linear way with the discharge level: doubling the discharge level means doubling the raw force.
-Examples below show pulse numbers in place of NNN.
 To get a ramped shape, VE is dissipated and the raw force is reduced during the first or "start-up" tick and during the final or "run-down" tick.
-More dissipation further reduces the force of a contracted device as specified by the j factor.
+A contracted device dissipates more energy and has a smaller force, as specified by the j factor.